fuzzylogicxx/fuzzylogic/posts/design-systems-should-avoid-god-components-and-swiss-army-knives.md

 ---
 Something we often talk about in our Design System team is that components should not be like Swiss Army Knives.
 It’s better for them to be laser-focused because by limiting their scope to a single task rather than them reaching into or knowing about different contexts, they are more reusable, flexible, extensible.

-We have discussions about this when we encounter the flip-side – components which do too much, know too much, or care too much!
+---

+Discussions often arise when we consider the flip-side – components which do too much, know too much, or care too much!
 Here are some examples.

 ## Card